MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 As we will see later, certain Git commands will open text files.
 When this happens, Git will use your environment's default text editor, which might not be the editor you are most comfortable using.
 Using configuration commands, you can tell Git to use your favorite editor.
-To use Emacs, you can do:
+To use Emacs as your text editor, you can do:

 ~~~
 $ git config --global core.editor "emacs"
 ~~~
 {: .bash}

-For Vim, do:
+Alternatively, to use Vim as your text editor, do:

 ~~~
 $ git config --global core.editor "vim"